 - Be helpful: A lot of people will benefit from your questions and answers, so stick to questions that are also relevant to others, don’t ask loaded questions or make presumptions, and keep the tone civil and non-argumentative.
-A little humor is fine, but if you really don’t have anything meaningful to add, best not to say anything at all.
+A little humour is fine, but if you really don’t have anything meaningful to add, best not to say anything at all.

-- Be specific: Although broad questions and generic answers may get a large response, they might not provide quality information you’re looking for.
+- Be specific: Although broad questions and generic answers may get a large response, they might not provide the quality information you’re looking for.
 By adding more context and details into your questions/answers you’ll get more focused information and meaningful conversation.
 Also, keep your questions limited to the business at hand.
 Topics like “what is the best restaurant in town” are best discussed in Talk.

 - Be clear: If your question isn’t easy to understand, it is less likely to receive any answers.
 Ensure your questions have as much detail as possible to get the best possible answers.

-- Avoid: Answering a question with another question; this detracts from the original question and isn’t very helpful.
+- Avoid: Answering a question with another question; detracts from the original question and isn’t very helpful.